-43. Enter the total number of inmates/ residents/detainees who identify as lesbian, gay, or bisexual in the facility as of the first day of the onsite portion of the audit: 0 44.
+43. Enter the total number of inmates/ 0 residents/detainees who identify as lesbian, gay, or bisexual in the facility as of the first day of the onsite portion of the audit: 44.
 Enter the total number of inmates/ residents/detainees who identify as transgender or intersex in the facility as of the first day of the onsite portion of the audit: 0 45.
 Enter the total number of inmates/ residents/detainees who reported sexual abuse in the facility as of the first day of the onsite portion of the audit: 0 46.
 Enter the total number of inmates/ residents/detainees who disclosed prior sexual victimization during risk screening in the facility as of the first day of the onsite portion of the audit: 0 47.
 Enter the total number of inmates/ residents/detainees who were ever placed in segregated housing/isolation for risk of sexual victimization in the facility as of the first day of the onsite portion of the audit: 0 48.
-Provide any additional comments regarding the population characteristics of inmates/residents/detainees in the facility as of the first day of the onsite portion of the audit (e.g., groups not tracked, issues with identifying certain populations): No detainees were present at the facility during the first day of the On-Site Review.
-However, 2 detainees came in during the night.
-One was interviewed on day two of the Review.
-The other detainee declined to be interviewed.
+Provide any additional comments regarding the population characteristics of inmates/residents/detainees in the facility as of the first day of the onsite portion of the audit (e.g., groups not tracked, issues with identifying certain populations): No text provided.
 Staff, Volunteers, and Contractors Population Portion of the Audit Characteristics on Day One of the Onsite 49.
 Enter the total number of STAFF, including both full- and part-time staff, employed by the facility as of the first day of the onsite portion of the audit: 240

 50. Enter the total number of VOLUNTEERS assigned to the facility as of the first day of the onsite portion of the audit who have contact with inmates/residents/detainees: 0 51.
 Enter the total number of CONTRACTORS assigned to the facility as of the first day of the onsite portion of the audit who have contact with inmates/residents/detainees: 0 52.
-Provide any additional comments regarding the population characteristics of staff, volunteers, and contractors who were in the facility as of the first day of the onsite portion of the audit: No text provided.
+Provide any additional comments regarding the population characteristics of staff, volunteers, and contractors who were in the facility as of the first day of the onsite portion of the audit: Several troopers and administrators were present during the On-Site review, despite the lack of detainees.
+This is complicated by the fact that the Barracks is part of the RISP Headquarters complex where the Agency Head, other administrators, and investigators were interviewed.
 INTERVIEWS Inmate/Resident/Detainee Interviews Random Inmate/Resident/Detainee Interviews 53.
-Enter the total number of RANDOM INMATES/RESIDENTS/DETAINEES who 1 were interviewed: 54.
-Select which characteristics you Age 54.
-Select which characteristics you considered when you selected RANDOM INMATE/RESIDENT/DETAINEE Age Race 54.
-Select which characteristics you considered when you selected RANDOM 54.
-Select which characteristics you considered when you selected RANDOM INMATE/RESIDENT/DETAINEE Race 54.
-Select which characteristics you considered when you selected RANDOM INMATE/RESIDENT/DETAINEE Race Ethnicity (e.g., Hispanic, Non-Hispanic) 54.
-Select which characteristics you considered when you selected RANDOM INMATE/RESIDENT/DETAINEE Race Ethnicity (e.g., Hispanic, Non-Hispanic) Length of time in the facility 54.
-Select which characteristics you considered when you selected RANDOM INMATE/RESIDENT/DETAINEE Race Ethnicity (e.g., Hispanic, Non-Hispanic) Length of time in the facility Housing assignment 54.
-Select which characteristics you considered when you selected RANDOM INMATE/RESIDENT/DETAINEE Race Ethnicity (e.g., Hispanic, Non-Hispanic) Length of time in the facility Housing assignment Gender
+Enter the total number of RANDOM INMATES/RESIDENTS/DETAINEES who 0 were interviewed: 54.
+Select which characteristics you considered when you selected RANDOM INMATE/RESIDENT/DETAINEE interviewees: (select all that apply) Age Race Ethnicity (e.g., Hispanic, Non-Hispanic) Length of time in the facility Housing assignment Gender Other None